Commercial Deployment Security Policies¶

 As part of our security screening, Second Front performs Dynamic Application Security Testing (DAST) scan on all container images.

-- DAST scans must meet DoD-level standards.
+- DAST scans must meet DoW-level standards.

 - Third-party reviewers are not required to review DAST results for commercial deployments.